opiopan/rcstick-f/README.md

 $ make DEBUGSERVER=localhost flash
 ```

 If rcstick-f is connected to USB port and that is in DFU mode, you can download by making ```dfuflash``` target.
+In this case, [dfu-util](http://dfu-util.sourceforge.net) has to be installed in advance.

 ```shell
 $ make dfuflash
 ```
+## How to use rcstick-f
+1. Insert rcstick-f to USB port of your PC, and make sure that
+    LED on rcstick-f flashs twice every two seconds.

+2. Turn on the power of RC transmitter.<br>
+    When rcstick-f detect that radio waves, LED flashing pattern is changed that flash once every one second.

+3. Wait until LED will light continuously that means rcstick-f is binded with RC transmitter.

+4. Now you can use your RC transmitter as a joystick on your PC.